Learning from Complex Systems: On the Roles of Entropy and Fisher Information in Pairwise Isotropic Gaussian Markov Random Fields: Computational simulations

-A plot of both forms of the expected Fisher information, $\Phi_{\beta}$ and $\Psi_{\beta}$, in each iteration of the MCMC simulation is shown in Figure \ref{fig:res6}.
+A plot of both forms of the expected Fisher information, $\Phi_{\beta}$ and $\Psi_{\beta}$, for each iteration of the MCMC simulation is shown in Figure \ref{fig:res6}.
 The graph produced by this experiment show some interesting results.
-First of all, regarding upper and lower bounds on these quantities, it is possible to note that when there is no induced spatial dependence structure ($\beta \approx 0$), $\Phi_{\beta} = \Psi_{\beta}$, showing the \emph{information equilibrium} condition.
-This information equilibrium means that the variables are statistically independent in the sense that when we observe configuration patterns, they all have the same amount of information so it is hard to find different kinds of patterns: informative and non-informative (since they all behave in a similar way and there is no informative pattern to highlight).
-Moreover, in the information equilibrium, $\Psi_{\beta}$ reaches its lower bound indicating that this condition happens when the system is most susceptible to a global change in the sense that modification of the behavior of a small subset of patterns may guide the system to a different path of evolution.
-The graph also shows that the difference between $\Phi_{\beta}$ and $\Psi_{\beta}$ is maximum when the system has large values of $\beta$, that is, when organization emerges and the system shows a strong dependence between its elements with clear visible clusters and boundaries.
-In such state, it is expected that the majority of patterns be aligned to the global behavior, which causes the appearance of few but highly informative patterns: those defining the boundaries between different regions.
-Also, the simulations suggest that it takes more time for the system to go from the information equilibruim state to organization than the opposite.
-From a statistical inference perspective, according to the asymptotic variance of $\beta$'s MPL, the uncertainty on the estimation of the inverse temperature is minimized when the system is more organized (for larger values of $\beta$), which is somehow intuitive since stability ($\Psi_{\beta}$) is higher and the universe of possible values for the temperature of the system is restricted (it is bounded by a critical value).
-Finally, the results suggest that both $\Phi_{\beta}$ and $\Psi_{\beta}$ are bounded by a superior value related to the size of the neighborhood system (with the minimum possible value being zero, obviously).
+First of all, regarding upper and lower bounds on these measures.
+It is possible to note that when there is no induced spatial dependence structure ($\beta \approx 0$), we have an information equilibrium condition ($\Phi_{\beta} = \Psi_{\beta}$ and the information equality holds).
+In this condition the observations are practically independent in the sense that all local configuration patterns convey approximately the same amount of information.
+Thus, it is hard to find and separate the two categories of patterns we know: the informative and the non-informative ones.
+Once they all behave in a similar manner, there is no informative pattern to highlight.
+Moreover, in this information equilibrium situation, $\Psi_{\beta}$ reaches its lower bound (in this simulation we observed that in the equilibrium $\Phi_{\beta} \approx \Psi_{\beta} \approx 8$), indicating that this condition emerges when the system is most susceptible to a change in the expected global behavior, since the uncertainty about $\beta$ is maximum at this moment.
+In other words, modification in the behavior of a small subset of local patterns may guide the system to a totally different stable configuration in the future.